Truthfully, I am the sort of man who will probably be much better loved after he is dead

-Renowned for completing the Kessel Run in less than twelve parsecs, the phrase “that’s brilliant!” and for my very fine hat, I’m also a philosopher, a sensitive family man, and a snappy dresser.
-After growing up in the desert wilderness of South Africa, I emigrated to the jungle island of New Zealand, where I now live with my ravishing but phallainophobic wife and precocious child.
-Our castle has a tower, a dungeon, an undisclosed number of secret corridors, and a shark-infested moat.
-When we need groceries, I have to leap the moat on my motorbike because the drawbridge is stuck.
-But mostly we stay at home, hoarding air-dropped weapons and chocolate; entertaining my pal, the man in the Hathaway shirt; nursing the self-sustaining hydroponics farm for food; and creating arty but practical things while we prepare for the impending Zombie Apocalypse.
+I grew up in the desert wilderness of South Africa, which gave me a fearsome temper; emigrated at the age of 12 to the jungle island of New Zealand; and now live with my ravishing but phallainophobic wife, along with an indeterminate number of children, about 30 miles southwest of Hobbiton.
+Our castle has a tower, a dungeon, and a shark-infested moat which I have to leap on my motorbike to make grocery runs because the drawbridge is stuck.
+But mostly we stay at home, hoarding air-dropped weapons and chocolate, and entertaining my pal, the man in the Hathaway shirt.

-That’s largely fibs, of course, but someone once said that artists use lies to tell the truth, and I believed him.
-To make it up to you, here are seven true things about me:
+This is largely false, of course, so to make it up to you, here are seven true things about me:

-- Some of the strongest influences on my work include the classic typesetting of old books and posters, wabi-sabi, vertical rhythm, my brilliantly insane wife, sprezzatura, steampunk, Joss Whedon, the color red, and rum;
+- Some of the strongest influences on my work include the classic typesetting of old books and posters, wabi-sabi, vertical rhythm, my very odd wife, sprezzatura, the color red, and Teacher’s whiskey.

-- I use only open source tools in my work—including Ubuntu Linux, the GNU Image Manipulation Program, Inkscape and gedit;
+- I use largely open source tools in my work—including Ubuntu Linux, Visual Studio Code, and Inkscape.

 - I actually do live about 30 miles southwest of Hobbiton.

 - I chose to tell you seven things, not because I actually had seven things to share, but because of its significance as a number of perfection in Scripture.
 Since this list is now complete, there is nothing more I can say to improve upon it.